-In UNIX versions of a Frame product, an MML filename must end with the file suffix .mml (.framemml on NeXT computers).
-This suffix alerts your Frame product that the file is an MML file and needs to be interpreted before it is imported into, or opened as, a Frame document.
+In FrameMaker products on UNIX, an MML filename must end with the file suffix .mml.
+This suffix alerts your FrameMaker product that the file is an MML file and needs to be interpreted before it is imported into, or opened as, a FrameMaker document.

-UNIX versions of a Frame product use the mmltomif program to interpret MML files.
+FrameMaker products on UNIX use the mmltomif program to interpret MML files.
 You can also run mmltomif directly to interpret MML files.
 The mmltomif program accepts optional command-line arguments.
 It has the following syntax: